Ian8VT/Ian8VT.github.io/qgis/lab_8/twitter_index.md

 ![twitter_word_association](/qgis/lab_8/word_network.png)

-This graphic displays commonly used words in tweets about the storm and clusters them together based on how frequently the words appear wtih each other in tweets.
+This graphic clusters word pairs together based on how often word pairs are associated with each other.
+In other words, this graphic displays how words are clustered together in conversation.
+Only word pairs that occur at least 25 times are included within this graphic.

 ![hotspot_map_tweets_per_10000ppl](/qgis/lab_8/counties_hotcold_pp05.png)